 Quality management is a principle that focuses on ensuring that manufactured products are fit for their intended use.
 For food, this means ensuring that the food meets the FDA's food safety and quality measures.
 There should be no raw, expired, or improperly processed products that can potentially harm consumers or cause contamination.

 2. Sanitation and Hygiene

-In terms of Good Manufacturing Practices, there is nothing more vital than sanitation and hygiene, particularly for drug, cosmetic, and food manufacturers.
-This covers anything that can lead to contamination, if proper hygiene and sanitation is not practiced.
-One step a facility can take to ensure proper sanitation and hygiene is to install a food-grade stainless Slot Drain drainage system.
-Slot Drain is a grate-free in- floor drain that is resistant to things like extreme temperatures, corrosion, and bacteria.
-It comes pre-sloped and pre-assembled, making it easy to install and maintain, and it is an ideal addition to manufacturing facilities.
+One step a facility can take to ensure proper sanitation and hygiene is to install a food-grade stainless steel slot drain drainage system.
+A slot drain is a grate-free in-floor drain that is resistant to extreme temperatures, corrosion, and bacteria.
+It comes pre-sloped and pre-assembled, making it easy to install and maintain, and it is an ideal drainage solution for whole-facility food safety.